stormdragon2976/tintin-rsgames/README.md

 * menu driven selection system
 * Bility to automatically draw cards if it is the only option in games like Uno.
 Enable by typing _autodraw_ or turn it off with _noautodraw_.
-* Automatically reject game transcripts by typing _autoreject_ you can diable it with _noautoreject_.
+* Automatically reject game transcripts by typing _autoreject_ you can disable it with _noautoreject_.
+* Automatically start the next hand in games like Uno using the _autostart_ command.
+Turn it off with _noautostart_.

 ## Usage